5 Vitamins Facts the Pros Need to Swear By

 Planning diets and choosing our foods wisely is the best way out.

-So here are 5 things about Vitamins that you should absolutely know!
+So here are 5 Facts about Vitamins that you should absolutely know!

 - One thing you may be doing wrong is popping your vitamin pills empty stomach.
 This can be a major cause for you to feel nauseated throughout the day.
 Your body secretes acidic digestive juices in large quantities to break down the vitamins to get their goods.
 This process irritates the stomach’s lining.
 Eating food before this process can save this by slowing down and putting these juices to good use.